For buying my first homeReviewed April 2026

-Disclaimer: This guide is for general information only.
-Consult a licensed professional for advice specific to your circumstances.
+This guide is for general information only.
+Property law varies meaningfully by state.
+Always consult a licensed conveyancer, mortgage broker, or solicitor for advice specific to your circumstances and state.

 Before you start browsing listings, spend time getting a clear picture of where you stand financially.
 Lenders will look at three core things: your savings (deposit), your income (serviceability), and your credit history.